 How you might be affected

-Problem drinking or drug use can harm your physical and mental health, cause difficulties in your daily life and affect the people around you.
+Alcohol and drug misuse can harm your physical and mental health, cause difficulties in your daily life and affect the people around you.

 Your physical health